domephant/setupscripts/README.md

 ### Usage

 Run this script after installing your Linux distribution.
-The script needs sudo privileges to work properly.

 Note: This script will upgrade your packages.

 ### Setup

 - Make the desired script executable.
-- Run the script as sudo.
+- Launch the script as user with your desired optional installations
+- Enter your sudo password and Enter y to proceed.